divemarkus/ubuntu22/README.md

 ```
 - Then load the fonts, so your Terminal or Konsole can see them
 - Click on Terminal or Konsole, your default profile and load the desired font.
 If you only installed Meslo, then that's what you get
-- Once completed, you will need to run 'p10 configure' to finalize the look and feel.
-You can run this as many times as you want, changing fonts/themes/etc
+- Once completed, you will need to load the font 'fc-cache' run 'p10 configure' to finalize the look and feel
+- You can run 'p10 configure' as many times as you want, changing fonts/themes/etc
 ```
 source ~/.zshrc
 fc-cache -fv